sgharms/website/source/guides/router_primer.md

 <!--- }}}2 -->

-When we view this application, the in-line template (ApplicationView.template) is rendered to the screen.
-Also in this `template` there was teh ability to connect something to its `{{outlet}}` "hook."
-We didn't do that, but Em.Routes afford a way to connect outlets.
-In fact, they allow you to do so in a method called, fittingly, `connectOutlets`.  **TODO**:  Write more...
+When this application is loaded, the in-line template (`ApplicationView.template`) is rendered to the screen.
+While the `template`'s Handlebars code presented the opportunity to connect something to its `{{outlet}}` "hook,"  we didn't do that and thus nothing else was rendered.

+Em.Routes afford a way to connect outlets programmatically.
+One does so in a method called, fittingly, `connectOutlets`.

 <!--- }}}1 -->